 - When you're ready, select Import items.
 You'll see a confirmation with the number of imported items.

-Import with the Android app
+Import your data with the Android app

-- Select + Add item and then Logins.
+- Select + Add new.

 - Select From a CSV file and Select file.

 - Find and select the CSV file on your device.
 You may need to enter your Master Password or unlock Dashlane with your face or fingerprint.

 If we need more information, a pop-up appears with the title Let's match your file.
 Select Start matching.
 We'll ask you to identify the data in several examples.
 For each item, select Website or app, Username or email, Password, or Other.
 Then select Next.

 Note: If we don't need more information, you won't see the Let's match your file pop-up.
 We'll import your data directly.